 Don’t forget to have fun!

 I admit I struggle to have fun playing video games sometimes.
 I play to win and to be good at the game.
 I’m very focused on my personal stats because that’s what being good at the game is to me.
 That’s what having fun is to me: empirical data with a measurable way to improve.
 So when I do poorly, I don’t enjoy playing so much.
-And if I’m not enjoying it, what’s the point in playing?
+How else am I supposed to measure my self-worth, if not numbers on a TV screen?
+Wait, do other people think that’s fun?

 That’s when I have to change my approach.
 Do something less serious.
 Go work on my form in a practice area.
-Take a moment to chill out.
+Or just take a moment to chill out.
 I don’t want to play if I’m not having fun.

-If people judge you or criticize you for not being a “team player” or being too selfish, remember that this is your boundaries and mental health at stake, not theirs (if you’re accused of not being a team player in a video game though, probably should listen to that a bit).
+If people judge you or criticize you for not being a “team player” or being too selfish, remember that these are your boundaries and mental health at stake, not theirs (if you’re accused of not being a team player in a video game though, probably should listen to that a bit).
 You are not responsible for everyone else’s problems or feelings.
 It’s a crazy concept for someone like me, who took years of adulthood to figure out to put my needs first.
 It’s not selfish; it’s self-care.
 You can take care of your needs, while also being a compassionate, empathetic person.
 It’s about boundaries.
-That doesn’t sound like “fun”, but it helps you set limits for yourself and it can help you create parameters for yourself to make more time for things you enjoy.
+That doesn’t sound like “fun”, but setting limits can give you space to have more time and mental energy for fun.

 That’s right.
 You can order yourself to have fun.